worldbank/gld/Support/B - Country Survey Details/AFG/LCS/Utilities/AFG_2016_GLD_vs_SARMD_coding_issues.md

 ## Labor status

-Labor status should not be taken directly from the given `activity_status` variable in this survey.
+The given `activity_status` variable should not replace the questionnaire-based GLD labor-status coding in this survey.
 The main reason is that it does not line up cleanly with the survey flow.
 The GLD rebuilds labor status directly from the labor questions.
 SARMD collapses the given `activity_status` variable into employed, unemployed, and non-LF.
 Those two approaches agree on the narrow unemployment core, but they differ in some important places.
 Most notably, the given `activity_status` variable treats some people as unemployed even though they reported current-week work or temporary absence from work.
 It also treats some apprentices, temporarily laid-off people, and similar cases as employed even though they do not fall into the GLD employment branch.

 The current-week work questions ask whether the person:
 - worked for a business, organization, or person outside the household